 The overarching goal of this course is to help students understand their own potential to become the leader they would like to be and their own responsibilities in achieving this goal.
 The course emphasise personal development with the development of leadership capabilities as the vehicle to do so.
 This course has two primary content areas.
 A key focus is on making life choices i.e. what work excites learners, as well as understanding one’s passions and responsibilities.
 The emphasis is less about being entitled to be a leader and more about how participants can become leaders that they themselves would like to be.
 This is a challenging question and gets to the heart of one’s major life decisions.
 The second element supports the first and relates to the development of practical life skills e.g. managing stress, even anxiety, building positivity, mindfulness and setting life goals.
 These practical skills will be immediately applicable for students and useful for the rest of their lives.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 More aware of their own passions and personal motivations that shape and inform their preferred leadership behavior and choices.

 2. Understand what is motivating them, both extrinsically and intrinsically, and to make life choices that engage them and draw on their own intrinsic drivers.